OmarAboalola/mini-rag/README.md

 A RAG pipeline — upload documents, chunk them, embed them, query them.
 Built with FastAPI and Postgres/pgvector.

-Migrated the data layer from MongoDB to PostgreSQL + pgvector, added a provider-factory architecture so the LLM and vector DB backends are swappable, and wired up Alembic migrations.
-Full write-up of what I learned along the way is in the [learning notes](#learning-notes) below.
+Started as MongoDB, moved it to PostgreSQL + pgvector, added Alembic migrations.
+LLM and vector DB providers are swappable via a factory pattern.
+More in my [learning notes](#learning-notes).

 ## What it does